peplin/scrapescrobbler/README.md

 Whenever you're listening to the radio, run scrapescrobbler with the name of the
 station:

-    $ ss wyep
+    $ ss listen wyep

 The station must be in the list of supported stations.
 To see a list of available stations, try this:

-    $ ss list

-To scrobble a single song, give scrapescrobbler the station name, and demand it do its thing right away.

-    $ ss wyep now

-The history of scrobbled songs is saved.
-If the connection to last.fm is lost, Scrapescrobbler can buffer tracks from the radio station.
-To see the last few songs scrobbled (or those in the queue), run:

-    $ ss wyep history
+    $ ss stations

-You can see any number of songs back in history by adding a number:
+## Configuration & Authentication

+Before using scrapescrobbler, you must authenticate it with your Last.fm account.
+Running the `listen` command will warn you that you are not authenticated and spit out a URL - visit that and give scrapescrobbler the go-ahead, and things should work fine.
+If you need to re-authenticate for any reason, just run:

-    $ ss wyep history 50
+    $ ss authenticate

 ## Contributing